-3. Don't use any tricks
+5. Don't use any tricks

 Applying a holistic SEO approach means staying away from short-term tactics.
-Tactics like these focus on trying to exploit loopholes in Google's algorithms, and they try to get websites to rank higher than they actually deserve.
+Tactics like these focus on exploiting loopholes in Google's algorithms, and they try to get websites to rank higher than they deserve.
 A few examples of these tricks are: